sidhlee/d3-scatterplot-d3.tip/readme.md

 ### d3.scaleOrdinal([[domain,]range])
 Just like `d3.scaleLinear`, `d3.scaleOrdinal` takes range as an argument when provided with only one.
 When there are two arguments fed into the scales, first one becomes the domain.
 But unlike `scaleLinear` whose range will default to [0, 1] without setting it explicitely, `scaleOrdinal` will have an empty array as its range when you don't specify it.
-In addition, when you call the scale function returned from `d3.scaleOrdinal`, you can pass in a value to output a corresponding value from the range.
-If the input value was not found in the domain, it will be pushed into the array, and you will get the "next" value from the range array.
+In addition, when you call the scale function returned from `d3.scaleOrdinal`, you can pass in a domain value to output a corresponding value from the range.
+If the input value was not found in the domain, it will be pushed into the domain array, and you will get the "next" value from the range array.
 Next time you input the same value that was just added to the domain, the same corresponding value from the range will be returned.

 ```javascript